jshjohnson/Animate/README.md

 Returns an array of elements that have been animated

 ##Development
-To setup a local environment, clone this repo, navigate into the directory and run the following commands in a terminal windows:
+To setup a local environmen: clone this repo, navigate into it's directory in a terminal window and run the following command:
 * ``npm install``

 ###Gulp tasks